mewil/sturgeon/README.md

 Users can specify search parameters using the `boolean_query` argument, which supports boolean [range queries](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-range-query.html) for float, integer and timestamp values.
 More complex arguments and search options will be available soon.

-_The above image shows example queries for the three GraphQL schemas generated for a single Elasticsearch index._
+_The above image shows example queries for the three GraphQL schemas generated from a single Elasticsearch index._

 ## Docker Quickstart

-With Elasticsearch running on your local machine on port `9200`, run the following `docker run` command to start Sturgeon on port `8080`.
+With Elasticsearch running on your local machine on port `9200`, use the following `docker run` command to start Sturgeon on port `8080`.
 ```shell script
 docker run -e STURGEON_ELASTICSEARCH_HOSTS=http://host.docker.internal:9200 -e STURGEON_ENABLE_GRAPHIQL=true -p 8080:8080 --rm mewil/sturgeon:latest